alex1779/space-traveler/README.md

-# welcome to ours project Space Traveler´s Hub
+# Welcome to Ours Project Space Traveler´s Hub
+# Using Reac & Redux

 <a name="readme-top"></a>